kmusayeva/AMF-Preds/README.md

 ### Soil Microbiome Prediction

-This project deals with the multi-label classification of soil microbiome data, specifically arbuscular mycorrhizal fungi (AMF).
+This project addresses soil microbiome prediction problem in the context of multi-label classification.
+The focus here is specifically on arbuscular mycorrhizal fungi (AMF).
-The data used is publicly available on [Global AM Fungi](https://globalamfungi.com/).
+The AMF data used is publicly available on [Global AM Fungi](https://globalamfungi.com/).

 The project consists of two directories:`soil_microbiome` and `m_lp`.